Kzra/VHost-Classifier/README.md

 VHost-Classifier will sort viruses it could not assign a host to by the environment they were sequenced from.
 To do this it uses the IMG/VR database and inbuilt predictive rules.

 When [benchmarked][3] on 1000 randomly selected viral taxonids on NCBI, the software had an overall accuracy of >99%.

+If you use this software, please cite my github.

 **Usage:**

-Clone the directory and run program from within cloned directory.
+Clone the directory and run from within cloned directory.

 ```shell
 python vhost_classifier.py [TaxonID.tsv] [VirusHostDB.tsv] [Output Dir] [-i] [-g] [-n]